-This is really just scratching the surface…here is a lot more detail about Muscle Building Diet to include a simple chart to track your calories.
+This is really just scratching the surface…here is a lot more detail about your muscle building diet.

-Make sure to have your 2 or 3 workout days (weights) on Friday and Saturday, which are your cheat days.
-You want your muscles to be well-fed on your 2 or 3 workout days, and you do that by doing your resistance training on Friday and Saturday…very key to building lean muscle.
+Make sure to have your 2 or 3 workout days (resistance training) on Friday and Saturday, which are cheat days for most people.
+You want your muscles to be well-fed on your 2 or 3 workout days, and you do that by doing your resistance training on Friday and Saturday…very helpful in building lean muscle.

-You might have your other workout day on one of your lean calorie days, and that’s OK too!
+You might have your other workout day (resistance training day) on one of your lean calorie days, and that’s OK too!

 Muscle Group Workouts

 Here lies the “meat and potatoes” – the process of building lean muscle:

 Top 5 Best Chest Exercises